yunhanluo/cheese/README.md

 There are also a few custom libraries in the `lib` folder.
 To install the libraries listed above, use `py -m pip {LIBRARY_NAME}`.

 This also requires FFmpeg installed on your computer for sound conversion.
-I highly suggest reading this tutorial by WikiHow to install FFmpeg. <https://www.wikihow.com/Convert-Media-with-FFmpeg>
+I highly suggest reading this tutorial by WikiHow to install FFmpeg: <https://www.wikihow.com/Convert-Media-with-FFmpeg>.

 ### Running the files